RESTful web-services in JSIDPlay2

 All the following RESTful service methods of JSIDPlay2Server are using your configured music collections HVSC and CGSC.

-To make the following examples to work, first configure HVSC and CGSC music collection in JSIDPlay2, properly!
+To make the following examples work, first configure HVSC and CGSC music collection in JSIDPlay2, properly!

 Security